 2016 marks the 10th anniversary of The RealTimeDesigner, a powerful, user-friendly interactive online design studio and ecommerce solution for web designers to sign, print and promotional products.

 The RealTimeDesigner began in 2000 as a collaboration between Alex, a graphics and gaming developer, and Mark, a seasoned sign and screen shop owner.
 Alex first made it possible to create graphics dynamically online with his online character generator (check it out!).
 By the time it became one of the largest RPGM communities on the Internet, Mark realized the same technology could be used to create signs online.
 With Mark’s knowledge of the printing industry and Alex’s web skills, they created the first version of the design tool.
+When adding photos or images to your website, check here one of the best photo editing software.

 Launched commercially in 2006, The RealTimeDesigner still leads the online design industry with hundreds of customers- one of the most successful design-online tools available.